 Chief of Party, Water and Sanitation - DRC

 In 2008, Mercy Corps and USAID launched a project to rehabilitate and extend the municipal water system of Goma and it was extended through other various donors.
 In 2013, Mercy Corps signed a new $60M (USD) grant agreement with DFID-DRC to replicate and scale-up the Goma water project in two cities in Eastern Congo.
 The program involves designing, rehabilitating, extending and constructing city water and sanitation infrastructure as well as working to reform management structures to ensure that the systems are managed profitably and sustainably.
-In 2019, Mercy Corps intends to pursue its peri-urban water and sanitation programming with an anticipated USAID funded project valued at up to $50M.
+In 2019, Mercy Corps is pursuing expanded peri-urban water and sanitation programming with an anticipated USAID funded project valued at up to $50M.

-The Chief of Party (COP) provides overall leadership, technical oversight, management and strategic vision for this multi-million dollar USAID-funded program, while managing staff and resources to ensure that the program meets its targets and deliverables on-time, on scope, and within budget.
+The Chief of Party (COP) provides overall leadership, technical oversight, management and strategic vision for this multi-million dollar USAID-funded program, while managing staff, partners and resources to ensure that the program meets its targets and deliverables on-time, on scope, and within budget.
 The COP will supervise key program staff and ensure high program quality.
 The COP will be responsible for ensuring strict adherence to internal Mercy Corps policies and procedures as well as donor rules and regulations.
 The COP will also have representation duties to donors, relevant government entities, public and private sector actors in the water and sanitation sector, partners, other implementers and external stakeholders.

 Essential Job Responsibilities

 STRATEGY & VISION

 - Recognize and act on opportunities for innovative action and create an environment where alternative viewpoints are welcomed.

 - Set direction by prioritizing and organizing actions and resources to achieve objectives.

 - Oversee the development of annual, integrated strategic work-plans for the program